mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 # Upgrade Kafka from 0.10.2.1 to 0.11.0.0

 This document explains upgrading the DC/OS Kafka service from 0.10.2.x to 0.11.0.0 version.
 Please follow the Kafka [upgrade](https://kafka.apache.org/documentation/#upgrade) documentation for more information.
+Information about the new message format in 0.11.0 is available [here](https://kafka.apache.org/documentation/#upgrade_11_message_format).
+Kafka 0.11.0 introduces idempotent and transactional capabilies.
+These new 0.11.0 features requires the new messaging format, and so will not work on older formats.
+Please also note that 0.11.0 clients can communicate with older brokers, such as 0.10.2 brokers.

 The rolling upgrade procedure (from 0.10.2.x to 0.11.0.0) is explained below.
 This is the recommended way of upgrading to 0.11.0.0 in order to guarantee no downtime while upgrading Kafka.